bronkscottema/FootballIQ/src/README.md

 Save Button -> This will allow you to save your play card for printing.

-Undo Button -> This will undo the last line made every time
+Undo Button -> This will undo the last line made every time.

+Known Issues: If you select multiple positions (A,B,F,U or blank) and you hit reload they will all go to one spot on the screen.